 - Endless possibilities!

 Hope you had fun.
 Stay tuned as every month there will be a new DIY project for you to explore!
 If you complete this project, we'd love to hear about it in the comments.
-And if you're looking for another challenge, check out these programming and engineering courses.
+And if you're looking for another challenge, check out these engineering camp courses.
 Good luck!